 Specialized Security and Professional Services 24-hour on-call

 Specialized security services provide a variety of professional security services to support the needs of RHA management and security staff.
-Security will work closely with the Rochester Police Department depending on the circumstances if a situation warrants.
+Public Safety will work closely with the Rochester Police Department the circumstances if a situation warrants.

 Safety and Security